typelevel/cats-effect/docs/migration-guide.md

 | `Bracket[F].guaranteeCase`    | `MonadCancel[F].guaranteeCase`         | [`ExitCase` is now `Outcome`](#exitcase-fiber) |
 | `Bracket[F].onCancel`         | `MonadCancel[F].onCancel`              |                                                |

-`Bracket` has mostly been renamed to `MonadCancel`.
+`Bracket` has mostly been renamed to `MonadCancel`, and the migration should be straightforward.
 The `bracketCase` method is no longer a primitive, and is derived from the primitives `uncancelable` and `onCancel`.

 If you were using `uncancelable` using the extension method syntax, you can continue to do so without any changes.